sooriyaarachchi/pybites.github.io-src/content/codechallenge28_review.md

 	![clamytoe's plot]({filename}/images/bokeh-clamytoe.png)

-* [shibasisp](https://github.com/shibasisp) wrote an incredible app that compares life expectancy, population or income of two countries.
+* [shibasisp](https://github.com/shibasisp) and [asutosh97](https://github.com/asutosh97) wrote an incredible app that compares life expectancy, population or income of two countries.
 It does it on the fly as you select the two countries which rocks!
-The code is [here](https://github.com/pybites/challenges/tree/community/28/shibasisp).
+Their code is [here](https://github.com/pybites/challenges/tree/community/28/shibasisp) and [here](https://github.com/pybites/challenges/tree/community/28/asutosh97).

 	![shibasisp's plot]({filename}/images/bokeh-shibasisp.png)